GrzegorzPacewicz/movies-browser/README.md

 ## Demo

-You can find a demo version [here](https://greedychicken.github.io/movies-browser).
+You can find a demo version [here](https://grzegorzpacewicz.github.io/movies-browser/).
+The original version is [here](https://greedychicken.github.io/movies-browser).

 ## Preview